trulysaroj/trulysaroj/README.md

-<h1 align="center">Namaste 🙏, I'm Saroj</h1>
+<h1 align="left">Namaste 🙏, I'm Saroj</h1>
-<h3 align="center">A guy, who loves to talk more with computers than humans.
+ <h4 align="left">  A guy, who loves to talk more with computers than humans.

-  Besides coding, you'll find me  Reading books,  learning new things & getting lost in the sublime melodies of instrumental music ... </h3>
+  Besides coding,  you'll find me  Reading books,  learning new things
+  & getting lost in the melodious instrumental music ... </h4>